APPFL/APPFL/docs/tutorials/examples_globus_compute.rst

 To create shared Globus Compute endpoints for a real federated learning experiment on client machines, a group of trusted users need to find a "leading server" to generate some credentials and share them with the other users.
 Below shows how to generate such credentials:

 1. The leading server needs to go to the `Globus Developer Console <https://app.globus.org/settings/developers/>`_, and click *Register a service account or application credential for automation*.
 Then the leader can either register application under an existing project or create a new project.
-In the popped out *App Registration* form, the leader just needs to give the App an arbitary name and click *Register App*.
+In the popped out *App Registration* form, the leader just needs to give the App an arbitrary name and click *Register App*.

 2. Click the created application to go to the application details page.
-You see be shown something like the iamge below.
+You see be shown something like the image below.
 First, the leading server needs to notedown the *Client UUID*.
 Then, click *Add Client Secreat* to generate a client secret, and notedown the *Client Secret*.

 .. raw:: html